-The best way to find out if your electrical installation is safe is to have it inspected and tested by a person who has the competence to do so, such as an approved contractor from:
+The best way to find out if your electrical installation is safe is to have it inspected and tested by a person who has the competence to do so.
+Electrical Safety First provide advice on selecting an electrician.

 In the first instance, a competent electrical contractor should be able to give advice on electrical safety and should also be able to direct you to a suitable electrical engineer for advice about specialist areas.
 If you can't get satisfactory answers, contact HSE.

 A wide range of voltages can be dangerous for different reasons.
 A very low voltage (such as that produced by a single torch battery) can produce a spark powerful enough to ignite an explosive atmosphere.
 Batteries (such as those in motor vehicles) can also overheat or explode if they are shorted.

 If a person comes into contact with a voltage above about 50 volts AC, they can receive a range of injuries, including those directly resulting from electrical shock (problems with breathing, heart function etc); and indirect effects resulting from loss of control (such as falling from height or coming into contact with moving machinery).
 The chance of being injured by an electric shock increases where it is damp or where there is a lot of metalwork.